-LCP isn’t available as an export simplification after 1 May 2016.
-The simplification ‘Entry in Declarants Record (EIDR)’ is used from 1 May 2016, along with a national facilitation ‘Customs Supervised Exports (CSE)’.
-CIP 39 (2015) and UK tariff volume 3 - Exports have more information about implementation of the UCC.
+LCP is not available as an export simplification after 1 May 2016.
+Use the simplification ‘Entry in Declarants Record’ from 1 May 2016, along with a national facilitation ‘Customs Supervised Exports (CSE)’.
+UK tariff volume 3 - Exports has more information about implementation of the UCC.

-For authorisation to use one of these you should complete and return the NES application form C&E 48.
+For authorisation to use one of these complete and return the NES application form C&E 48.

-Once the form has been successfully completed and returned to HM Revenue and Customs (HMRC) you’ll be given a CHIEF role and location which will allow you to use NES via CHIEF.
+Once the form has been completed and returned to HMRC you’ll be given a CHIEF role and location which will allow you to use NES via CHIEF.
 Make sure you can provide a valid Economic Operator Registration Identification (EORI) number.

-If you’re using an agent you should provide them with all the necessary information to complete an accurate export declaration.
-Your agent should supply you with a customs reference number for your goods.
+If you use an agent, provide them with the necessary information to complete an accurate export declaration.
+Your agent should give you a customs reference number for your goods.
 This number is used by customs for audit purposes and may be either:

-- the Declaration Unique Consignment Reference (DUCR) or Master UCR (MUCR) where a consignment consists of more than one DUCR amalgamated into a MUCR
+- the Declaration Unique Consignment Reference (DUCR) or Master Unique Consignment Reference (MUCR) where a consignment consists of more than one DUCR amalgamated into a MUCR

-- the CHIEF Export Entry Reference (Entry Processing Unit (EPU), Entry Number and Date)
+- the CHIEF Export Entry Reference (Entry Processing Unit, Entry Number and Date)